How I (Anyone can) Make Money in The Market

 Specifically, we need to develop and maintain a Watch-List and an associated iterative analytical and trading methodology.
 We want to have a small list of ticker symbols to focus on (specialize in) and a simple iterative process to:

-Please understand that it is very hard to predict future prices, but it is not that hard to periodically monitor the current price action to decide if it is now better to buy, sell, or continue to wait for better prices.
+Please understand that it is very hard to predict future prices, but it is not that hard to periodically monitor the current news, commentary, and price action (which is very quick to factor in the news and commentary) to decide if it is now better to buy, sell, or continue to wait for better prices.
+Every day, and by extension every moment the market is open for trading, is an opportunity to factor in or ignore new information as just more noise.
 Learn to profitably work the market you see.
+Favorable trading opportunities will come and go.
+If you are paying attention, have some working capital, and a simple strategy with favorable odds of yielding an appropriate risk-adjusted profits, like what I'm suggesting here, then making money is mostly about showing up and doing the work.
 This is a time-tested professional investment technique.

 To earn the better rates of return that are possible on Wall Street will require time, money, skill, and effort; and most importantly, the willingness to patiently and persistently work an iterative process.
 So, don't be surprised if all this feels a lot like work.
 In time, the work gets easier because it will become second nature.
 Furthermore, this type of work can get you retired sooner and can be done from anywhere there is a good internet connection to the market.